micnic/r-assign/readme.md

 - TypeScript support
 - Expressive in defining complex schemas
 - Flexible to create custom transforming functional
-- Helpful at preventing undesired values (like `NaN` when working with numbers)
+- Helpful at preventing undesired values (like `NaN` when working with numbers or `Invalid Date` when working with dates)

 ## Table of contents
 - [Install](#install)